Meat is

 In a week, we harvest and package Omeat.

-This process uses no GMOs, immortalized cells, engineered ingredients, antibiotics, or hormones.
+This process uses no engineered ingredients, antibiotics, or human growth hormones.
 It's incredibly clean and produces consistently pristine meat.

 The secret to Omeat’s approach is a patented process that uses plasma humanely collected from cattle to support the growth of a small tissue sample.